chad-ld/articy_quick-search/README.md

 - list recent searches
 - create nodes from the pop up

+### Current Limitations/Bugs
+- On some projects, does not want to auto-expand the search result hierhcy
+- Seems to be limited in how far into the node it will look for text, compared to default articy search

 ### Installation Instructions

 1. Make sure Articy is closed and no longer running.